 In the Manage auto-replacements window, it can be added new, edited or deleted an existing auto-replacing token by selecting the token in the window and clicking the New, Edit, or the Delete button.

 To edit an existing auto-replacement token, select the token in the window edit and click the Save button.

 An auto-replacement token can be assigned to an object in a database.
 Select an object in the Object Explorer or Server Explorer pane, right click it, and from the ApexSQL Complete context menu, select the Assign auto-replacement command to open the Auto-replacement window:

 In the Auto-replacement window object’s name will be automatically inserted in the With field:

 Type the text of an auto-replacement token for a selected database object in the Replace this text field:

 Using the auto-replacement tokens in ApexSQL Complete

 To use a created token just type the assigned text and press Space or Enter and it will be replaced by the assigned SQL statement or an object name

-For example, if you assigned the “cp” token to the CREATE PROCEDURE statement type the “cp” in the query window, press Space and it will be replaced with “CREATE PROCEDURE”
+For example, if the cp token is assigned to the Create procedure statement, type the cp in the query window, press the Space key and it will be replaced with the Create procedure statement: